Complexity Classes for Online Problems with and without Predictions: Asymmetric String Guessing: A Collection of Hard Problems

-In the following corollary, we extend a lower bound on Paging with Discard Predictions by Antoniadis et al.~\cite{ABEFHLPS23} to, among other problems, $\ASG{t}$.
-For completeness, we state the Theorem here, though in a weak form and without proof.
-We strengthen the statement in Theorem~\ref{thm:stronger_lower_bounds_from_paging_general_version} in Section~\ref{sec:paging}, where it is restated and proven in a more general form.
+In the following, we extend a lower bound on Paging with Discard Predictions by Antoniadis et al.~\cite{ABEFHLPS23} to $\ASG{t}$.
+For completeness, we state the theorem here, though restricted to $\ASG{t}$ and without proof.
+In Theorem~\ref{thm:stronger_lower_bounds_from_paging_general_version} in Section~\ref{sec:pagingBounds}, it is restated and proven in a more general form.